AdiShenz98/Health-Analytics-Mini-Case-Study/README.md

 <br>

-### Have all 3 measures - blood glucose, weight and blood pressure?
+### What is the median systolic/diastolic blood pressure values?

 ```sql
 SELECT